Password vaulting for single sign-on with Application Proxy

 Go to external URL that you configured for remote access to your application.
 Sign in with your credentials for that app (or the credentials for a test account that you set up with access).
 Once you sign in successfully, you should be able to leave the app and come back without entering your credentials again.

-- Read about other ways to implement Single sign-on with Application Proxy
+- Read about other ways to implement Single sign-on

 - Learn about Security considerations for accessing apps remotely with Azure AD Application Proxy